 Fill Your Plate with My Plate Recommendations

-Basically, divide your plate into four sections with equal amounts of fruits, vegetables, grains and protein, with a side of dairy to round out each meal.
+Basically, divide your plate into four sections with equal amounts of fruits, vegetables, grains, and protein, with a side of dairy to round out each meal.
 Half of your daily intake should consist of fruits and vegetables.
 A diet rich in vegetables and fruit is excellent for your digestive health.
-Consuming fruits and vegetables optimally leads to a healthier body while reducing your risk of stroke and heart attack.
-Fruits and veggies also are an excellent source of fiber that help prevent constipation.
-Vitamins and minerals — especially vitamin C, potassium and folic acid — come from a wide range of fruits and vegetables.
+Consuming fruits and vegetables optimally leads to a healthier body while reducing your stroke and heart attack risk.
+Fruits and veggies also are excellent sources of fiber that help prevent constipation.
+Vitamins and minerals — especially vitamin C, potassium, and folic acid — come from a wide range of fruits and vegetables.

-The grains portion on your plate also provides a good dose of fiber when you fill it with low-fat, nutrient-dense carbs like whole grains, nuts and seeds.
-For the best choices, stay away from refined grains because the process used to make them removes the best parts.
-White bread, white rice and de-germed cornmeal, for example, lose dietary fiber, many B vitamins and iron after being refined.
+The grains portion on your plate also provides a good dose of fiber when filling it with low-fat, nutrient-dense carbs like whole grains, nuts, and seeds.
+Please stay away from refined grains for the best choices because the process used to make them removes the best parts.
+White bread, white rice, and de-germed cornmeal, for example, lose dietary fiber, many B vitamins, and iron after being refined.

 Finally, consider your dairy consumption when planning your daily meals.
 Children and adults have varying needs of dairy, ranging from two to three cups per day.
-Milk, cheese, soymilk and yogurt fit the bill.
+Milk, cheese, soymilk, and yogurt fit the bill.
 Low fat and non-fat options are ideal too.
-The My Plate guide for dairy portions only includes those dairy products that are high in calcium, which does not include butter, cream or cream cheese.
+The My Plate guide for dairy portions only includes those dairy products high in calcium, which does not include butter, cream, or cream cheese.

 Follow My Plate to Stay Healthy

 By choosing the My Plate guidelines, you can prevent stomach pain in New York City, as well as food-related complications like diarrhea, GERD, gas, and bloating.
 Eat the right foods in the right proportions, and you can become — or stay — healthy.
 However, the number of calories you consume each day is still important, so don’t cheat by using a serving platter.
 Stick to the dinner plate, or better yet: switch to a smaller plate if you’re trying to lose weight.
 Just keep the portions in proper perspective.